 monitoring site conditions using a computerised logging unit, detecting potential dangers such as gas bubbles travelling up the drill pipe which could cause a blow out, and informing the drilling team

 following all health and safety procedures on the site, and promoting them to others

 maintaining or repairing equipment at the site, calibrating gas equipment, and maintaining a stock inventory

 providing daily reports and logs to clients, and writing a summary report when the well is finished.

 Starting pay for Mudloggers is around £25,000 to £30,000 a year, rising to around £45,000 a year with experience.
 With substantial experience earnings can rise to around £70,000 a year.

 Food, travel and accommodation expenses are usually covered by employers.

-- The University of Aberdeen offers a degree in Geology and Petroleum Geology, and the University of Glasgow offers a degree in Earth Sciences.
+The University of Aberdeen offers a degree (SCQF Level 9-10) in Geology and Petroleum Geology, and the University of Glasgow offers a degree in Earth Science.

-- You may possibly get in with an HND in a relevant subject, coupled with relevant practical work experience, but most employers want a graduate due to the scientific nature of data that needs to be analysed.
+You may possibly get in with an HND (SCQF Level 7) in a relevant subject, coupled with relevant practical work experience, but most employers want a graduate due to the scientific nature of data that needs to be analysed.

 Mudloggers work mostly for smaller companies who are subcontracted by larger oil and gas companies.
 There are opportunities on North Sea oil rigs and in the Middle East, South America or Africa.